-Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care you have received

-If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill, see Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services).

 Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
-See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.
+See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.

-Method Payment Requests for Medical Care- Contact Information
+Method Payment Requests - Contact Information

 CALL 1-877-374-7993

 Calls to this number are free.

 Hours: October 1 - March 31, 8AM - 8PM CST, 7 days a week; April 1 - September 30, 8AM - 8PM CST, Monday through Friday

 TTY 711

 Calls to this number are free.

 Hours: 24 hours a day, 7 days a week.

 FAX 817-687-4103

-WRITE Care N' Care Insurance Company, Inc. Attn: Direct Member Reimbursement 1603 Lyndon B. Johnson Freeway, Suite 300 Farmers Branch, TX 75234 yourteam@cnchealthplan.com
+WRITE Care N' Care Insurance Company, Inc.

+Attn: Direct Member Reimbursement

+1603 Lyndon B. Johnson Freeway, Suite 300

+Farmers Branch, TX 75234

+yourteam@cnchealthplan.com

 WEBSITE www.cnchealthplan.com